delta-incubator/delta-sharing-rs/examples/aws/README.md

  $ terraform apply
 ```

- You need to configure at least the following Terraform variables:
+ You need to configure at least the following Terraform variables in `terraform.tfvars`:

 ```terraform: terraform.tfvars
 name                = "kotosiro"